pi-star-2025/pi_star/rock_candy.md

 It looks like 3.14159, but with quantum criss-crossing, until it looks like one will crush into another, which will crush into another.

-This is the "glass ceiling" of your expereince.
+This is the "glass ceiling" of your experience.

 Most of the time it's lower in your body, somewhere along the spine, which jams you into a "human experience"